Safavid Iran: Society

 While large in terms of land area, the large proportion of deserts and mountains in its territory meant density was very low; the empire's population is estimated to have probably numbered between eight and ten million in 1650, as compared to c.
 20 million for the Ottoman Empire in 1600.

-A proper term for the Safavid society is what we today can call a meritocracy, meaning a society in which officials were appointed on the basis of worth and merit, and not on the basis of birth.
+Safavid society was a meritocracy where officials were appointed on the basis of worth and merit, and not on the basis of birth.
 It was certainly not an oligarchy, nor was it an aristocracy.
 Sons of nobles were considered for the succession of their fathers as a mark of respect, but they had to prove themselves worthy of the position.
 This system avoided an entrenched aristocracy or a caste society.
-There even are numerous recorded accounts of laymen that rose to high official posts, as a result of their merits.
+There are numerous recorded accounts of laymen that rose to high official posts as a result of their merits.

-Nevertheless, the Iranian society during the Safavids was that of a hierarchy, with the Shah at the apex of the hierarchical pyramid, the common people, merchants and peasants at the base, and the aristocrats in between.
+Nevertheless, the Iranian society during the Safavids was that of a hierarchy, with the shah at the apex of the hierarchical pyramid, the common people, merchants and peasants at the base, and the aristocrats in between.
 The term dowlat, which in modern Persian means "government", was then an abstract term meaning "bliss" or "felicity", and it began to be used as concrete sense of the Safavid state, reflecting the view that the people had of their ruler, as someone elevated above humanity.

 Also among the aristocracy, in the middle of the hierarchical pyramid, were the religious officials, who, mindful of the historic role of the religious classes as a buffer between the ruler and his subjects, usually did their best to shield the ordinary people from oppressive governments.